About Meat Free Athlete

 - Animal Rights Activist

 - 9 tattoos, and working on the next

 - Huge Star Trek fan (Voyager and TNG are my favorite ST series)

 I have been a competitive athlete since I was 9 years old, where I trained and competed in gymnastics.
 When I was 16, I started playing ice hockey.
 So, i dropped the spandex for skates.
 During this time in high school, I was on a lot of teams; ice hockey, field hockey, basketball, track and field, and baseball.
 I started to take my athletics seriously, and began thinking about nutrition and performance.
 So, when I was 16, along with other healthier choices, I stopped eating beef, pork, and lamb.
 At that time, I didn't know about the horrible conditions in factory farms, or that veganism even existed.

-In 2010, I started seeing posts online about factory farms and the cruelty that comes with it.
+In late 2010, I started seeing posts online about factory farms and the cruelty that comes with it.
 Before that point, I never thought about where my food came from.
 I didn't know any vegetarians or vegans, or anyone that spoke about animal welfare issues that concerned those raised for food.
 For the first time I was seeing terrible pictures and reports of cruelty, and that marked the beginning of my personal journey to making the connection.
 I started seeking out information online and I was horrified.
 I didn't want any part of it.
 Soon after, I received an information package in the mail that I had requested online.
 I looked at it before laying down for bed and when I woke up I decided I was going to try being vegetarian (also cut out eggs and milk).
 It wasn't long afterwards that I became vegan.
 For my mind, body, and soul, going vegan is one of the best decisions of my life!